 What happens after my application is added to a waiting list?

-Applicants remain on the waiting list and update their files annually until they are considered “near-top.”
+All applicants are required to update their files annually.
+Make sure you understand when this will happen.
+Failure to update your file will result in removal.
+Applicants remain on the waiting list until they are considered “near-top.”
 This is when there are no other qualified households ahead of them for their unit size.
-Applicants will then be notified to schedule a mandatory pre-screening interview with one of our Property Managers.
+The Applicant(s) will then be notified to schedule a mandatory pre-screening interview with one of our Property Managers.

 How long is the waiting list?

 Each list functions independently.
 Apartments are leased to waiting households when they become vacant.
 Wait times can vary greatly year to year as our housing stock is limited and depends on someone leaving the program.
 Patience and consistency is important when seeking housing.
 Again, make sure you update each year when required.